0aveRyan/wordpress-day-spa/README.md

 * `npm install` to bring down dependencies

 * `npm run dev` to generate the bundles plus watch files and recompile on change

 * `npm run build` to generate small, minified production assets

 # how it works

-1. Build your SPA in `app/src`.
+1. Work on your SPA in `app/src`.
-2. Execute `npm run dev` to use webpack to watch those files for changes and recompile the distribution assets in `app/assets/js`.
+2. Execute `npm run dev` to use webpack to watch those files for changes and place compiled bundles in `app/assets/js`.
 3. `vue-loader` and `babel` help `webpack` translate the Single Component `.vue` files into native JavaScript that builds DOM nodes, contains script and CSS all in a unified file (webpack can be used to split all CSS into a single file as well).
 4. When the dashboard page is loaded, the bundles containing libraries and the app itself are enqueued.
 5. The app latches onto the `<div id="app"></div>` and Vue renders the application. `vue-router` by default uses hash navigation, which can be used to launch directly into a screen within the app.